zumasys/docs/site/jbase/get-started/docker-container/README.md

 If we do NOT define one when we start the container, a name will be created for us.

-In this case our new container is called wonderful_leakey.
+In this case our new container is called "wonderful_leakey".
 Now go back to your other window and do an exit, then on the second window:

 ```powershell
 PS C:\WINDOWS\system32> docker container list